JiaweiZhuang/AM111/docs/index.rst

 This course is taught in MATLAB.
 One thing you could try is to run MATLAB codes in `Jupyter Notebooks`_.
 Jupyter Notebook is a must-learn tool for data scientists, and it is also becoming popular in the traditional scientific computing community.
-It is a a great tool for interactive computing and allows you to combine codes, simulation results, and descriptions such as latex equations in a single file.
+It is a great tool for interactive computing and allows you to combine codes, simulation results, and descriptions such as latex equations in a single file.

 See how to install and use it at: